ansys/pymapdl/README.rst

 ------------
 You will need a local licenced copy of ANSYS to run MAPDL prior and including 2021R1.
-If you have the latest version of 2021R1 you do not need MAPDL installed locally and can connect to a remote instance via gRPC.
+If you have the latest version of 2021R1 you do not need MAPDL installed locally and can connect to a remote instance.

 Getting Started